HiPERCAM/hipercam/docs/reduction.rst

 not, then |setaper| gives you the option of ``linking`` any target to another, with the idea that a brighter target can define the position shifts which are applied to the fainter target.
-Linking is best reserved for the most difficult cases because it does have problems: see the sections on :ref:`linked apertures <linked_apertures>` and :ref:`aperture positioning <aperture_positioning>` for more details.
+Linking is best reserved for the most difficult cases because it does bring its own issues: see the sections on :ref:`linked apertures <linked_apertures>` and :ref:`aperture positioning <aperture_positioning>` for more details.